microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Microsoft.Graph.Identity.SignIns.md

 ### [Update-MgPolicyRoleManagementPolicyRule](Update-MgPolicyRoleManagementPolicyRule.md)
 Update a rule defined for a role management policy.
-The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object: For more information about rules for Azure AD roles and examples of updating rules, see the following articles: This API is available in the following national cloud deployments.
+The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object: For more information about rules for Azure AD roles and examples of updating rules, see the following articles: This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyTokenIssuancePolicy](Update-MgPolicyTokenIssuancePolicy.md)
 Update the properties of a tokenIssuancePolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPolicyTokenLifetimePolicy](Update-MgPolicyTokenLifetimePolicy.md)
 Update the properties of a tokenLifetimePolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Update-MgRiskDetection](Update-MgRiskDetection.md)
 Update the navigation property riskDetections in identityProtection